City-of-Helsinki/hel-fi-drupal-grants/e2e/README.md

 - **ENABLED_FORM_VARIANTS**: Can be used to explicitly run specific form variants.
 Others are skipped.
 - **DISABLED_FORM_VARIANTS**: Can be used to disable form variants (types of form tests).
 - **CREATE_PROFILE**: Boolean indicating if new profiles should be created on each test run.
+- **RESET_PROFILE**: Set to "TRUE" to restore edited profile data instead of running the profile edit tests.
+Use this when a failed edit test has left a profile with edited data: `RESET_PROFILE=TRUE npx playwright test --project profile-edits --no-deps`.
+The `--no-deps` flag is needed, since the profile tests fail while the profile holds edited data.
 - **WAIT_FOR_TEXT_TIMEOUT**: The time to wait for text in MS (defaults to 60000, 1 minute).
 Used by the waitForTextWithInterval() function.
 - **WAIT_FOR_TEXT_INTERVAL**: How often to query text in MS (defaults to 5000, 5 seconds).
 Used by the waitForTextWithInterval() function.
 - **SKIP_SUBMIT**: Set to "true" to skip submitting a React form.
 The form is filled and saved as a draft, the draft is then removed, and the submit and post submit checks are skipped.